"She's right! We all talk like Maurice Chevalier!"

 - Louis the cook in The Little Mermaid.

-- Lumière in Beauty and the Beast.
-Also note that that the entire story takes place in France and yet he's the only one speaking in this heavy French accent from the early twentieth century.
+- Lumière in Beauty and the Beast, whose voice actor (Jerry Orbach) goes beyond the usual joke and actually does a full Chevalier impression, not just the accent- though note that that the entire story takes place in France and yet he and his feather duster girlfriend are the only ones speaking in a heavy French accent.

 - The French dub of the movie rolls with this by keeping Lumière's accent but having everyone else use modern intonations.